 A timer system could also be set up for the PBCH.
 If the timer lapsed before the Master Information Block was decoded (MIB), the user’s device could also move on to the PBCH of the next strongest base station.

-Taking such measures to prevent jamming, spoofing and sniffing are important for security, because these attacks aren’t necessarily that difficult to mount.
+Taking such measures to prevent spoofing attacks, jamming and sniffing are important for security, because these attacks aren’t necessarily that difficult to mount.
 According to the authors, all they require are “widely available open-source libraries, a low-cost SDR with a budget under $1000, and basic Linux programming skills.”

 Device capability information attacks